sheadawson/silverstripe-blocks/README.md

 - [x] Remove editablecolumns from BlockAdmin (no use, cannot be saved)
 - [ ] Forms (userforms/flexiforms) integration or at least some documentation/samples
 - [ ] Versioning (basic), maybe via betterbuttons (instead of versionedgridfield)
-- [x] Make block Blocksets & global blocks functionality & interfaces optional via config
+- [x] Make block Blocksets functionality & interfaces optional via config
 - [ ] TODO: check sets & blocks optional functionality on page-output if old relations are still in place

 ## Requirements